High-Throughput and Scalable Secure Inference Protocols for Deep Learning with Packed Secret Sharing: Introduction

-Nevertheless, a simple exploitation of parallelism in the inference process, as in \textbf{Case II}, is not practical, especially for linear layers.

-\textit{First, the naive vector-matrix multiplication in \textbf{Case II} eliminates the benefit of using the PSS.} As depicted in Fig.~\ref{sh}, each block of the vector is encoded into an individual PSS value, and block-wise multiply-accumulate operations are performed using DN protocol.
-Since the computed result remains in a partitioned form, this necessitates a sharing transformation to combine these partial results into the final output.
-Compared with Shamir secret sharing-based approach~\cite{Liu2024ScalableMC}, the entire process instead incurs more communication overhead.
-The reason is that~\cite{Liu2024ScalableMC} only involves the DN protocol for vector-matrix multiplication.
+\textit{First, the trivial vector-matrix multiplication eliminates the benefit of using the PSS.} As depicted in Fig.~\ref{sh}, each block of the vector is encoded into an individual PSS value, and block-wise multiply-accumulate operations are performed using the DN protocol.
+Since the computed result remains in a partitioned form, this necessitates an interactive sharing transformation protocol to combine these partial results into the final output.
+Compared with LXY24, the entire process instead incurs more communication overhead.
+The reason is that LXY24 only involves the DN protocol for vector-matrix multiplication.

-\textit{Second, when processing convolutional layers, zero padding of convolutional inputs incurs significant communication cost.} As depicted in \textbf{Case II}, a convolutional layer can be achieved through multiple vector-matrix multiplications.
-In addition, zero padding is aslo frequently applied to the convolutional inputs in many neural networks, such as VGG16.
-Intuitively, we can directly achieve convolution computation by the naive vector-matrix multiplication.
+\textit{Second, when processing convolutional layers, zero padding of convolutional inputs incurs significant communication cost.} Recall that zero padding is also frequently applied to the convolutional inputs in many neural networks, such as VGG16.
+A convolutional layer can be achieved through multiple vector-matrix multiplications.
 Unfortunately, when zero padding needs to be applied to convolutional inputs, it becomes necessary to combine all inputs with these zero padding values into new PSS values.
 This combination process incurs significant communication overhead.